What Does It Mean to Be a Writer? ~ by Stephanee Killen

 What we write has power—not only to touch others, to change others, but to change ourselves.
-The best characters are often drawn from bits and pieces of our own lives—our own hopes and fears, tragedies and triumphs—a kind of three-dimensional internal dialogue.
-Magic is created when our characters take on a life of their own or when our own words both surprise and enlighten us.
-This magic is passed on when the reader can turn a page and see the landscape of the writer’s world—a place where the window they once stepped through is no longer visible.
+The best characters are often drawn from bits and pieces of our own lives—our hopes and fears, tragedies and triumphs—a kind of three-dimensional internal dialogue.
+Magic is created when our characters take on a life of their own or when our words enlighten us—providing access to a deeper wisdom.
+This magic is passed on when the reader can turn a page and see the landscape of the writer’s world—where the window in front of them opens, allowing them to step through and into the story.

-Yet, how do we create this effect?
-How can we create the difference between an open book and an open window?
+We’ve all experienced this magic, but how can we create it?
+What makes the difference between an open book and an open window?

-My work in the publishing industry has allowed me to review and work with a large number of manuscripts.
-Though they were not all best-seller material, some of the same fundamental elements may have been there; perhaps only the development, presentation, or organization detracted from its potential.
-Though these details would often be caught by traditional publishing houses (and oftentimes rejected because of them), the ones that are not rejected are then passed through many stages of content adjustment, editing, and proofreading.
+My work in the publishing industry has allowed me to review thousands of manuscripts.
+Although they were not all best-seller material, some of the same fundamental elements may have been present; perhaps only the development, presentation, or organization detracted from its potential.
+While these deficiencies would often be caught by traditional publishing houses (and rejected because of them), the ones that are not rejected are then passed through many stages of content development, copyediting, and proofreading.
 Characters might need a better backdrop or more dimension.
 There may be points of plot that need strengthening or chapters that need reorganization.
 This, of course, grants authors a new perspective on their work and an opportunity to make a wonderful story into a best-seller.

 In the electronic publishing industry, this is often not the case.

 The electronic publishing industry has opened the door for new authors who may not otherwise have the chance to publish.
-However, because this style of publishing allows for a greater level of participation in the production process, the responsibility to formulate quality content and marketing materials may often fall into the hands of the author.
+However, because this style of publishing allows for a greater level of participation in the production process, the responsibility to formulate quality content and marketing materials may often fall on the shoulders of the author.
 For many first-time authors, this can create confusion regarding what to expect from an e-publishing house.
-Most [e-publishers] are not responsible for the content of your work—indeed, some will not even read your work—and though many now offer basic to comprehensive editing services, these rarely include developing a relationship with the author or with the work itself (something that used to be common in the traditional publishing industry).
+Most [e-publishers] are not responsible for the content of your work—indeed, some will not even read your work—and though many now offer basic to comprehensive editing services, these rarely include developing a relationship with the author or with the work itself (something that used to be common in the traditional publishing industry, when editors also served as mentors).

 The Science of Writing